golang/proposal/design/go2draft-type-parameters.md

 This design draft does not permit methods to declare type parameters that are specific to the method.
-The receiver may have type parameters, but the method not add any type parameters.
+The receiver may have type parameters, but the method may not add any type parameters.

 In Go, one of the main roles of methods is to permit types to implement interfaces.